git-keeper/git-keeper/docs/faculty/use_templates.md

 ## Overview

-The `git new` command is used to create a new assignment.
+The `gkeep new` command is used to create a new assignment.
 By default, the command creates the required directories and files for a valid assignment, and then the faculty member modifies things to create the assignment.
 But `gkeep new` can also create an assignment from a template.
 This is useful, for example, when you have a common test mechanism for a course.